 What Causes Hypersexuality in Children from a Neurological Perspective?

-Neurological factors such as brain injuries, especially to the frontal lobes, can impair impulse control and judgment, leading to hypersexual behaviors in children.
-Conditions like traumatic brain injury, temporal lobe epilepsy, and neurodevelopmental disorders contribute to these disruptions.
+Neurological factors such as brain injuries, especially those affecting impulse control and judgment, can contribute to hypersexual or disinhibited behaviors in some children.
+Conditions such as traumatic brain injury, seizure disorders, and certain neurodevelopmental disorders may be part of the picture, but they should not be assumed to be the sole cause without a full evaluation.

 How Do Psychological Factors Contribute to Hypersexuality in Children?